-Quality Act (CEQA, 19/0 as amended).
-An Environmental Checklist/Initial Study and proposed Mitigated Negative Declaration (IS/MND) is required for the project pursuant to State and County CEQA Guidelines, to evaluate the environmental effects of the development.
-The IS/MND will address potential impacts on air quality, cultural resources, seismic safety, water quality and management of urban stormwater runoff, flooding, construction noise and traffic, and identify specific mitigation measures as needed to reduce each significant impact to a less than significant level.
-The IS/MND will be subject to at least 30 days of public review, expected to begin by summer, 2017.
+Study and proposed Mitigated Negative Declaration (IS/MND) has been prepared for the project pursuant to State and County CEQA Guidelines, to evaluate the environmental effects of the development.
+The IS/MND identifies potential impacts on air quality, cultural resources, seismic safety, water quality and management of urban stormwater runoff, flooding, construction noise and traffic, and lists mitigation measures needed to reduce each significant impact to a less than significant level.
+The IS/MND will be subject to at least 30 days of public review, between August 21 and September 20, 2017.